Workshops

 Format: Theoretical-demonstrative-practical workshop

-Duration: 4 to 6 hours (distributed over a minimum of 2 days, ideally 3 days)
+Duration: 4 to 6 hours (distributed over 2 days)

 Language: Spanish (English may be offered depending on the audience)